Asus Eee PC 1025C Flare

 The Asus Eee PC 1025C Flare will most likely be a swan song for the category of tiny laptops.
 It looked very familiar to our eyes before we started to test it.
 But that was because it doesn’t stray from the design of past models.
 The body is manufactured from plastic.
 The back sticks out because of a 6-cell battery.
 But it’s not an ugly sight to behold.
 In truth, the looks of this laptop are quite easy on the eye.
 This in no way is a slim device.
 Its 1.5″ mean a big product.
 Not whale big, but not Samsung-slim, either.
 Its biggest pro in dimension area is the light weight and its specs.

 We weren’t immensely impressed with the keyboard; nor with the touchpad.
 They will feel familiar to owners of notebooks.
-The buttons we pressed while using the laptop for this review, had the same look as countless others.
+The buttons we pressed while testing the laptop for this review, had the same look as countless others.
 With only one difference: they were shrunken down.
 If you’ve ever typed on the keyboard of an iPad…well, it’s the same experience on this Eee PC 1025C Flare.
 So not that great.
 But it’s not a very serious con.
 The touchpad has a nice size.
 The lags we had to endure while we were doing multitouch gestures was incredibly annoying.
 Two-finger scrolling in particular annoyed us to no end.
 The material in the composition is plastic.
 There lacks a drag-free surface.

 1,024 x 600 pixels resolution